 Useful tool: Metric-English Conversion

-- d is the displacement in the same direction as the force
+- y is the displacement of the object

 The upward force is: